Section 7: Child Protection Conferences

 Agencies are expected to share information about the child and family in written form prior to the conference, whether or not they are able to attend the conference.

 Information should be submitted in a written, legible and signed report.
-Reports should be made available to the Chair two working days before the ICPC and five working days before a review conference.
-All agencies should have a conference report proforms approved by the LSCB.
+Reports should be made available to the Chair two working days before the ICPC and five working days before an RCPC.
+All agencies should have a conference report form approved by the NYSCB.

 Agency reports should use the template attached in Appendix 10: Templates for Conference Reports.